 I could not repay the potter, and my father would not lend me the money unless I agreed to marry the captain.
 I begged the potter to lend me the money, but he saw me as a lost cause.
-Then I went to my father and begged him again, and he sent me into the forest to live in a hut and cook for travelers.
+Then I went to my father and begged him again.
+He sent me into the forest to live in a hut and cook for travelers.
 I was not allowed to charge money for my services.
 My father ordered a sign to be made for the door that read: “Today given, tomorrow sold.”

 I learned to cook.